atreides1/HW5-Benchmarking/README.md

 Sierra Schlott and Mercy Bhakta's design and implementation for benchmarking our cache.
 CSCI 389

 #### Important files:
-`benchmark.cc` - Contains our code for measuring cache performance
+`benchmark.cc` - Contains our code for measuring cache performance. (#8 of our performance evaluation)

 `makefile` - contains lines used to compile server and benchmarking code.
    * `g++-7 -Wall -Wextra -pedantic -g client.cc cache.h benchmark.cc -o benchmark`